All Episodes

 In any event, for whatever reason, methane gas is not increasing.

-This is when you know that people who are environmentalists don't have a single clue what they're talking about.
+And then this from the New York Times: this is when you know that people who are environmentalists don't have a single clue what they're talking about.

-I'm just gonna read this article.
+I'm just going to read this article.

-You'll get the point, uh you won't need a further explanation from me.
+You won't need a further explanation from me.

-Quote, a large and growing number of countries are reversing the longstanding trend toward destruction of their forests.
+Quote: A large and growing number of countries are reversing the long-standing trend toward destruction of their forests.

 A surprising new analysis has found.